Claydon House

-Claydon House is a country house in the Aylesbury Vale, Buckinghamshire, England, near the village of Middle Claydon.
+Claydon House is a country house in mid-Buckinghamshire, England, near the village of Middle Claydon.
 It was built between 1757 and 1771 and is now owned by the National Trust.

 The house is a listed Grade I on the National Heritage List for England, and its gardens are listed Grade II on the Register of Historic Parks and Gardens.